So who are the men in suits, and how Michael Armitage saved this painting.

 Rejection

 It’s been two months since I learned that my proposal wasn’t accepted.
+With hindsight I should have developed my ideas further to have a better chance of convincing the judges.
 My initial reaction was to shelve everything.
 A large painting like this would take a considerable investment in time and money.
 Aside from the considerable cost of materials, there is the difficult task of finding models and arranging sittings; and that’s before you even put brush to canvas.

 The Judgement of Men – a recent painting